mongodb/specifications/source/server-selection/server-selection.rst

                 return selected

             request that all monitors check immediately
+            if the message was not logged already OR topologyDescription has changed since the last time it was logged: log a "waiting for suitable server to become available" message

             # Wait for a new TopologyDescription. condition.wait() releases
             # client.lock while waiting and reacquires it before returning.